Submit a Review & Earn an Amazon Gift Card

 Citations are publications that use Tocris products.
 Selected citations for GBR 12783 dihydrochloride include:

-Ferraro et al (2012) A novel mechanism of cocaine to enhance dopamine d2-like receptor mediated neurochemical and behavioral effects.
+Ferraro et al (2012) A novel mechanism of cocaine to enhance DA d2-like receptor mediated neurochemical and behavioral effects.
 An in vivo and in vitro study.
 Neuropsychopharmacology 37 1856 PMID: 22453136

 Do you know of a great paper that uses GBR 12783 dihydrochloride from Tocris?
 Please let us know.